VickyShu/Recipes-and-Ratings-Research-Project/_site/README.md

 ### Interesting Aggregates
 In the aggregates analysis, we will study the calories content.

+The pivot table summarizes the calorie content of recipes by their user ratings.
+Each row corresponds to a rating value, with the following statistical measures:

+**Mean:** The average calorie content for recipes with that rating.

+**Median:** The middle value in the range of calorie contents for recipes with that rating.

+**Standard Deviation (std):** A measure of the variation of the calorie amounts from the mean for recipes with that rating.

+**Maximum (max):** The highest calorie content found in recipes for each rating category.

 | rating | mean       | median | std        | max      |
 |--------|------------|--------|------------|----------|
 | 1.0    | 486.595401 | 316.0  | 757.480650 | 17551.6  |